anjathiart/100-days-of-code/r1-log.md

 ### R1D84 - 20201026
 Linguilearn.
 Renamed some routes and models.
 Decided to append all api views with 'api/'.
 Added more endpoints for users managing their entries.
 Busy implementing much of this as model methods.
 Have not needed to implement managers yet.
 Wrote some unit tests.
 Next I want to write some exceptions to use in the models for error handling in the views.

+### R1D85 - 20201027
+Linguilearn.
+Defactored the oxford api calls into one function to simplify return values.
+Added custom exceptions to use in my models.
+Simplified and cleaned up code in the models and views.
+Still unsure if I'm breaking good practice by referencing another model type in a model method, instead of using a custom manager on the model.
+But since this is a 'per-row' method, I don't want to use a manager (?)